ogedmund/Cyber-Security-mini-Projects-with-Python/README.md

 4. Directory Enumeration - Reconnaissance is one of the most critical steps to the success of a penetration testing engagement.
 This code builds a simple directory enumeration tool.

-I also completed a few other projects via LetesDefend.io (an amazing platform for learning cybersecurity) - Web Scrapping with Python, Port Scanner, IDS,FIM, Forensic and Incident Response
+I also completed a few other projects via LetesDefend.io (an amazing platform for learning cybersecurity) - Web Scrapping with Python, Port Scanner, IDS,FIM, Forensic and Incident Response.